-This Brats and Beer Cheese Dip was born out of my love for this German fare and for hosting Super Bowl parties.
+This Brat and Beer Cheese Dip was born out of my love for this German fare and for hosting Super Bowl parties.
 Honestly, I have no clue about how football is played—I just love any reason to have a party.

 This dip comes together so quickly—just cook the sausages and the onions on the stovetop, then mix with the cheese in the slow cooker and let everything melt together.
 Set out some chips or pretzel bites for serving, and you're done!